 Some of our best sellers include plans for : The Chronicles of Narnia, Harry Potter, What Was Biography Series, Christian Heroes: Then and Now Missionary Biographies and much more!

-Keep track of your reading with a FREE Reading Journal.
+Keep track of your reading with the Homeschool Planet Reading Journal.

 - Reading List

 - Reading Award Certificate

 The Reading Journal will help create a lasting keepsake for each of the books you read.
 Though designed for use during the summer, the plan has no dates and can be used any time.
 Check out your favorite books and get reading today.